phpbb/quickinstall/docs/sandbox-cli.md

 - `board:create` rejects ports already registered to another board or already in use on the host.
 - `ext:mount` and `style:mount` only use `customisations/` unless `--allow-external` is used.
 - Custom Git source URLs require `--allow-external`; only use trusted forks.
-- The web UI server only accepts loopback hosts (`127.0.0.1`, `localhost`, or `::1`) and rejects non-local requests.
+- The Dashboard UI server only accepts loopback hosts (`127.0.0.1`, `localhost`, or `::1`) and rejects non-local requests.
 - `ui:start` refuses ports already in use on the selected loopback host.
-- Web UI form submissions use CSRF tokens and only accept local origins or referrers.
+- Dashboard UI form submissions use CSRF tokens and only accept local origins or referrers.

 ## Troubleshooting